mozilla/nunjucks/docs/templating.md

 123
 ```

-The separator between elements is an empty string by default.
+The separator between elements is an empty string by default which can
-It can be defined with an optional parameter:
+be defined with an optional parameter:

 **Input**